 If your nonprofit organization requests donations from residents of any one of the 40 states that require nonprofits to register in order to solicit contributions, you need to know about nonprofit fundraising registration.
 In the past, nonprofits may have been able to get by while letting these requirements slide, but the IRS and state governments are cracking down.
-And chances are your nonprofit will be affected by these registration rules, since they're on the books in every state except Delaware, Idaho, Indiana, Iowa, Montana, Nebraska, Nevada, South Dakota, Texas, Vermont, and Wyoming.
+And chances are your nonprofit will be affected by these registration rules, since they're on the books in every state except Arizona (repealed registration laws in 2013, except for charitable veterans organizations soliciting money in the state), Delaware, Idaho, Indiana, Iowa, Montana, Nebraska, South Dakota, Texas, Vermont, and Wyoming.

 Subject to some important exceptions that you should know about, all states other than the 11 identified above require nonprofits that solicit contributions from state residents to register with a state agency.
 Solicitations can include any type of requests for donations by mail, phone, advertisement, email, or Internet, regardless of whether your nonprofit actually receives any donations.
 Read on to learn more about state registration requirements for nonprofits.
 (For tips on fundraising, check out Nolo's article Nonprofit Fundraising Methods: An Overview.)

 |Arizona (veterans organizations only)||Kansas||Nevada||Pennsylvania|

 |Arkansas||Kentucky||New Hampshire||Rhode Island|

 |California||Louisiana||New Jersey||South Carolina|

 Until recently, all but the largest nonprofits that solicited contributions nationwide tended to ignore state registration requirements.
 Indeed, some experts estimate that as many as 90% of all nonprofits failed to register in one or more states even though they were required to do so by state law.
 Typically, nothing happened because most states lacked the resources and desire to enforce their registration laws.